 - Then click on Create Access Profile;

-On Access Profile Details page, it’s possible to complete the profile data and select the permissions to grant for web or App access.
-By default, select as Active the Access Profile Status.
+On the Access Profile Details page, you can complete the profile data and select the permissions you wish to grant your employee for web or App access.
+By default, select Active on the Access Profile Status field.

-This is an alternative to deleting it, so it’s possible to deactivate a profile if you won’t use it anymore.
-That way you won’t lose any important data.
-When deactivating a profile, the employees linked to it won’t have any access and their Apps will be unlinked.
+This is an alternative to deleting the profile.
+That way you can deactivate a profile you will no longer use and still keep any important data.
+When deactivating a profile, the employees linked to it will lose access and their Apps will be unlinked.

 On the Access Profile Data field: